dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/multiple-file-processing.md

 **Parameters**

-`listener`: An object of `DSImageSourceStateListener`.
+`listener`: An object of `ImageSourceStateListener`.

 **Return Value**

-A bool value that indicates whether the `DSImageSourceStateListener` is removed successfully.
+A bool value that indicates whether the `ImageSourceStateListener` is removed successfully.

 **Exception**